-Don is a Clinical Associate Professor of Neonatal Medicine and Honorary Consultant Neonatologist at Nottingham University Hospitals.
+Don is Professor of Neonatal Medicine and Technologies, University of Nottingham, and Honorary Consultant Neonatologist at Nottingham University Hospitals NHS Trust.
 He has a broad research portfolio including a particular interest in healthcare technology for babies and children.
 He is involved with medical device development in the fields of neonatal resuscitation, neonatal monitoring and diagnostics, automated early warning score systems incorporating electronic assessment of capillary refill, and also medical App development.

 His other main research focus relates to inter-hospital transport of neonatal patients and the stress, vibration, noise and safety aspects of this.

 Don is the lead clinical investigator on a number of healthcare technology studies including HeartLight (newborn resuscitation), DoppCord (newborn transition at the point of cord clamping), Preterm infant transport stress (PremiTranS) study, Gestational assessment tool (GestATion Study), Neonatal perfusion monitoring using laser speckle imaging (NeoPerf) and paediatric continuous early warning system (PRefill Study).